ctran93/Operation-Research/README.md

 # Operation Research Project Instruction

-### This section is designated as an instruction for the clients to use and operate the code properly and effectively.
+### This section is designated as an instruction for JT Lawn Services & Landscape to use and operate the code properly and effectively.

 ## R and RStudio Installations
 Since the optimal program was built in **R**, installations of **R** and **RStudio** are needed before any further steps.
 Clients could download R **[here](https://cran.r-project.org/)** and RStudio **[here](https://posit.co/download/rstudio-desktop/)**.